-Healthcare companies who understand the rising importance of healthcare consumerism know that brand positioning is critical.
+Healthcare companies who understand the rising importance of healthcare consumerism know that product and brand positioning is critical.
 Pressure to reduce healthcare costs has shifted the focus toward consumers.
 Patients play a role in managing their health inside and outside of the healthcare setting.
 Targeting patients and effectively engaging them requires an effective brand positioning strategy.
 A strong brand position communicates the brand value proposition with consistency, clarity, conviction, and credibility in a way that has meaning for consumers and is unmatched by other companies.

 - Succinct (ideally one sentence)